 - CDAP was installed in eight clusters with hundreds of nodes.

-- Using Cask Tracker, data lake users were able to quickly locate and access datasets and metadata, data lineage and data provenance.
+- Using CDAP, data lake users were able to quickly locate and access datasets and metadata, data lineage and data provenance.
 This allowed them to efficiently utilize their clusters, aided them in data governance and auditability and improved data quality.